coinbase/cdp-agentkit/typescript/agentkit/src/action-providers/dexscreener/README.md

 # DexScreener Action Provider

 This action provider integrates with the DexScreener API to fetch market data for decentralized exchanges (DEXs).
-It enables users to retrieve the latest boosted token listings.
+It enables users to retrieve the latest boosted token listings, token profiles and last orders.

 ## Features

 - Fetches the latest boosted tokens from DexScreener.
-- Provides token addresses along with their respective network identifiers.
+- Provides token profiles (addresses and their network).
+- Fetches the last orders of a token.

 ## Future enhancements

-- Support for additional DexScreener data
+- Support for additional DexScreener data (all the API)